 OC started in 1946 with 575 full-time students in Bremerton.
-Since then, the college has grown and now serves more than 13,000 full- and part-time students a year within Kitsap and Mason counties.
+Since then, the college has grown, serving more than 12,000 full- and part-time students a year within Kitsap and Mason counties.
 The number of locations has continued to expand over the years as well.
 A satellite campus opened in Shelton in 1968 to provide classes to Mason County residents - a permanent campus was established in 1995.
 The Poulsbo campus opened in the winter of 2004 to create additional educational opportunities in Kitsap County.
-Other locations in the community as well as distance learning, evening, and weekend classes provide even more options.
+Other locations in the community as well as distance learning, evening and weekend classes provide even more options.

-The college has made a variety of changes to accommodate the growth of students, technology, and student needs.
-A Bachelor of Science in Nursing, Bachelor of Applied Science in Information Systems, and Bachelor of Applied Science in Organizational Leadership and Technical Management degrees are now available at the Bremerton campus.
-Students may also choose to transfer to one of the universities that are co-located at the Bremerton or Poulsbo campuses.
+The college has made a variety of changes to meet the needs of our students.
+A Bachelor of Science degree in Digital Filmmaking, Bachelor of Applied Science in Information Systems, Bachelor of Science in Organizational Leadership and Technical Management are available.
+Students may also choose to transfer to one of the universities that are co-located at the Bremerton and Poulsbo campuses.

 In response to the growing need for housing, the College opened its own residence hall in 2013.
-The College recently broke ground on the new 70,000-square-foot College Instruction Center (CIC) that will house Art, Music, Drama, and Health Occupations programs.
-This state-of-the-art, multipurpose instructional space will replace the Art, Music and Theater buildings.
-These new advancements and additions truly allow OC to reach its full potential and strengthen the quality of education.
+OC is constructing a 70,000 square-foot College Instruction Center that will house Art, Music, Drama, and Health Occupations programs.
+This state-of-the-art, multipurpose instructional space, scheduled to open in the fall of 2017, will replace the aging Art, Music, and Theater buildings.
+The College is also opening a high-quality modular building in Poulsbo and a new Weld Shop in Shelton.

+These advancements and additions truly allow OC to reach its full potential and strengthen the quality of education.